FPGA-Research/heichips25-workshop/exercise_2/README.md

 ### 2.3 - Use a DEF Template

 Sometimes you need a fixed die size with a predetermined pin placement.
-This the case for projects on [Tiny Tapeout](https://tinytapeout.com/).
+This is the case for projects on [Tiny Tapeout](https://tinytapeout.com/).
 If you haven't noticed, `design.sv` uses the same interface as for Tiny Tapeout projects.

 So how do we achieve this?
 Using a DEF template.